Concerto Competition

 Full Bio

-Kyra Brown is a sophomore at New Milford High School.
-It’s their second year participating in both GCTYO and the Concerto Competition.
-They began studying cello at the age of 7 and quickly joined the local community youth orchestra.
-An active member of the Decatur (Alabama) Youth Symphony and Chamber Ensemble, Kyra served as a mentor for other children beginning cello as part of a peer coaching program.
-They participated in “Cellobration” at the University of Alabama and they were a 2020 finalist in the junior division of the Tennessee Cello Workshop in Knoxville, TN.
-Kyra joined GCTYO last year, performing with Principal Orchestra and Advanced Chamber Ensemble.
-Kyra is also an accomplished pianist, composer, and vocalist.
-They have won recognition from the Alabama Music Teacher Association in both piano and piano composition and from the National Federation of Music Clubs in composition.
-They also participated in the All-State vocal festival in the Middle School Treble Choir and as Outstanding Accompanist for the entire festival.
-Kyra continues to enjoy composing for piano and ensembles, including choral ensembles.
-They also took part in the 2022 All State mixed choir.
-Kyra would like to thank their accompanist and piano teacher, Ray Pierpont, and their cello teacher, Mary Costanza, for their encouragement and support.
+Kyra participated in “Cellobration” at the University of Alabama and was a 2020 finalist in the junior division of the Tennessee Cello Workshop in Knoxville, TN.
+Kyra joined GCTYO in 2021, performing with Principal Orchestra and Advanced Chamber Ensemble.
+She is also an accomplished pianist, composer, and vocalist.
+She has won recognition from the Alabama Music Teacher Association in both piano performance and composition and from the National Federation of Music Clubs in composition.
+She also participated in the Alabama All-State vocal festival in the Middle School Treble Choir and as Outstanding Accompanist for the entire festival.
+She also took part in the 2022 All State mixed choir, 2023 All State orchestra, and was principal cellist of the 2024 All State orchestra.
+In the summer of 2023, she served as the principal cellist in the Symphonic Orchestra at New England Music Camp and also performed many solo and chamber recitals while in attendance.
+In the summer of 2024, she attended the Brevard Music Festival, playing under world renowned conductors Ken Lam and Keith Lockhart.
+Kyra would like to thank her accompanist and piano teacher, Ray Pierpont, her cello teacher, Mary Costanza, and her wonderful family for their encouragement and support.

 Full Bio